-- Select DEFAULT to have the rule match any media type that you select on the Update Options menu.
+- ◆ Select DEFAULT to have the rule match any media type that you select on the Update Options menu.
 If you also select DEFAULT for the update, Media Manager uses the default media type for the robot.
-See "Changing the Update Options" on page 141. - Select a specific media type to have the rule match only when you select that specific media type or DEFAULT on the Update Options menu.
+See "Changing the Update Options" on page 103. - ◆ Select a specific media type to have the rule match only when you select that specific media type or DEFAULT on the Update Options menu.
 If you choose DEFAULT for the update, Media Manager assigns the rule's media type.

 The following example shows the results with various combinations of update selections and barcode rule media types for a TLD robot.
-This type of robot is the most complex case because it can have DLT or half-inch cartridge media.

-Update Options Barcode Rule Rule M edia Type in
+Update Options Barcode Rule Rule Media Type in

-Media Type Media Type Used V olume Database
+Media Type Media Type Used Volume Database

 dlt default Yes dlt

-1/2'' cart default Yes 1/2'' cart

 dlt dlt Yes dlt

 dlt dlt clean Yes dlt clean

 dlt clean dlt No dlt clean

 dlt clean dlt clean Yes dlt clean

 dlt (8mm, 4mm) No dlt

 default default Yes dlt

 default dlt Yes dlt

 default dlt clean Yes dlt clean

-default 1/2'' cart Yes 1/2'' cart

 default (4mm) No Robot-type dependent